-When you are comparing insurance policies, you may operate on a type of tick box system where you simply match what the policy provides with what you think you need.
+When you are comparing insurance landlord policy, you may operate on a type of tick box system where you simply match what the policy provides with what you think you need.
 The policy which ends up with the most ticks may then seem to be the most appropriate for you.

 When you are looking for landlords’ insurance though there may be two aspects that you might be wise to consider: